-First Steps funds shall not be used to supplant - or in place of - other forms of public funding available to clients' families for the provision of child care tuition.
-Current or transitional TANF clients must be referred to the SC Department of Social Services for enrollment the ABC voucher program.
+SC First Steps funds shall not be used to supplant - or in place of - other forms of public funding available to clients' families for the provision of child care tuition.
+Current or transitional TANF clients must be referred to the SC Department of Social Services for enrollment in the SC Voucher Program.
 Age- and income-eligible clients shall be made aware of their service delivery options via Head Start, preschool programs available through the local school district, and the First Steps 4K program.
-CDEPP and/or the EIA 4K program.